PinkSoso/clinic-study-dropout-analysis/README.md

-## 📊 Planned Steps
+## 📊 Next Steps

-1. Import, clean and prepare the dataset.
-2. Perform **exploratory data analysis** on dropout behavior.
-3. Build **visualizations** to identify patterns.
-4. Train a **machine learning model** to predict dropout risk.
+1. Train a **machine learning model** to predict dropout risk.
-5. Present findings with key takeaways and retention strategies.
+2. Present findings with key takeaways and retention strategies.